SysManSquad/sysmansquadblogdev/content/posts/2020-01-27-intune-autopilot-setup-companion-guide-part-2-windows-store-for-business/index.md

 ## Enabling Windows Store for Business

-Navigate to the&nbsp;[MEM admin center](https://devicemanagement.microsoft.com/) and login with your azure credentials if prompted.
+Navigate to the[MEM admin center](https://devicemanagement.microsoft.com/) and login with your azure credentials if prompted.

   1. Select **Tenant Administration** on the left hand side
   2. Select **Connectors and tokens**